 Angle of the roof

 Shaded roof space

-To help you understand the price of going solar in your area, we've analyzed SunPower price quotes, as well as quotes gathered by third-party sources*, for thousands of homeowners across the country.
+To help you understand the price of going solar in your area, we've analyzed SunPower price quotes, as well as quotes gathered by third-party sources*Local Solar Installers, Solar Reviews, Energy Sage, Wood Mackenzie, National Renewable Energy Laboratory, for thousands of homeowners across the country.
 In Ontario in 2021, we found that the cost of purchasing a 5 kW system solar ranges from $13,600 to $25,650, or in other words, from $2.72 to $5.13 per watt.
 And, that's before considering the benefits of any available tax credits or incentives.

 What to consider when going solar in California

-Luckily, California offers several incentives for qualifying Ontario, CA, residents and businesses, in addition to the 26% federal solar tax credit (2021 rate).
+Luckily, California offers several incentives for qualifying Ontario, CA, residents and businesses, in addition to the 30% federal solar tax credit.